Canada Goose IPO is red hot despite PETA protest

 There could also be a backlash against Canada Goose that has nothing to do with concerns about its financials.

-Animal rights activist group PETA told CNNMoney it was planning to buy shares of Canada Goose once it started trading Thursday so it can be an activist investor and voice its disapproval with how the company uses goose down and coyote fur in its jackets.
+Animal rights activist group PETA told CNNMoney it planned to buy shares of Canada Goose once it started trading Thursday so it can be an activist investor and voice its disapproval with how the company uses goose down and coyote fur in its jackets.

 PETA held a protest outside of the NYSE Thursday morning.